“Don’t be scared, just ask questions” – Tammy McGrath on providing culturally appropriate palliative care for Aboriginal people

 Tammy McGrath, proud Wongatha, Ngadju, Mirning, Yamitji, Woman, and Coordinator of Aboriginal Health Workers with the Palliative Care Program at WA Country Health Service.

-Tammy McGrath shares how she’s found her calling providing cultural guidance and education to colleagues and communities on safe cultural practices when working with the Aboriginal communities at end of life.
+Tammy McGrath shares how she’s found her calling for providing cultural guidance and education to colleagues and communities on safe cultural practices when working with the Aboriginal communities at end of life.

 Tammy McGrath is a proud Wongatha, Ngadju, Mirning, Yamitji, Woman from the Goldfields of Western Australia, and describes her job as being “an advocate, mentor and connector”.